 The construction industry is one of the most reliable generators of blue collar jobs that can't be outsourced.
 So how can we make construction sites safer for our workers?

-at the time of their injury.
+Approximately 84% of construction workers who sustained head injuries weren't wearing work safety gear at the time of their injury.
 And 50% of all fatal workplace falls occurred from altitudes of 25 feet or less due to poor fall protection.
 Personal protective equipment and fall protection is essential, but in the Information Age, more companies are looking at digital tools that can help prevent accidents before they happen.

 According to a study by the Center for Construction Research and Training, up to 27% of construction workers who sustained an occupational injury didn't report their injury.
 Failing to report important safety information because your office is still relying on paperwork can increase hazards in your workplace.

 Digital workplace software improves information distribution by providing automated alerts to workers, allowing follow-ups and updates, and ensuring routine communication, all on mobile.
 What's more, it's easier to send out alerts and notifications from a single software platform, thereby improving your manager's leadership and the accountability of your workers.

 Searching for correlations in data via paper records and spreadsheets is not only tiresome, but it's not cost efficient for any company.
 However, the analytics dashboard of a mobile collaboration platform can help users find correlations between data far more efficiently.
 This saves time, company money, and helps you as a business find the areas in safety culture where you need to improve.

 It's easy for a workplace not to take safety seriously until a fatal workplace accident occurs.
 Therefore, it's essential that, as a leader, you make safety culture a priority.
 When the leader of the company sees safety culture as important, the rest of the workforce will also.
-A digital workplace app